henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

 Each DSP component needs to start from a known state.
 The recommended state is where all sample history is set to zero.
-The code could start to execute at any point but compuing new samples from the initialised state is pointless so it is recommended that each thread starts at the point of exchanging data with other threads.
+The code could start to execute at any point but computing new samples from the initialised state is pointless so it is recommended that each thread starts at the point of exchanging data with other threads.
 This ensures that the threads are primed for the samples from input interfaces as soon as they become